 I can hear you ask “Why would you knowingly go out for a ride with the police?”
 Well, the answer was to complete a Bikesafe course.
 The course addresses common errors made by motorcyclists, which lead to serious incidents with the possibility of life-changing outcomes.
-Motorcycles account for a small amount of road traffic but are one of the most vulnerable.
-Something needed to be done when on UK roads, there is at least one daily motorcycle fatality.
+Motorcycles account for a small amount of road traffic but are one the most vulnerable users.
+On UK roads, there is at least one daily motorcycle fatality.

 Rider error is the most significant factor

-Bridging the gap between pre-test education and advanced riding courses such as IAM(see here for IAM Roadsmart review) and ROSPA is the BikeSafe course.
-Priced roughly at £50 (depending on the area and police force) it’s a great insight into what motorcyclists should be doing and looking out for when out riding.
+Bridging the gap between pre-test education and advanced riding courses such as IAM (see here for IAM Roadsmart review) is the BikeSafe course.
+Priced roughly at £50 (depending on the area) it’s a great insight into what motorcyclists should be doing out for when out riding.

 It is widely known that police riders are amongst the best and safest in the business.
-With immense levels of training, masses of seat time, and in-depth knowledge of road laws, and the highway code, there is no better suitor to asses peoples riding.
+With immense levels of training, masses of seat time, and in-depth knowledge of the highway code, there is no better to asses peoples riding.

 The BikeSafe morning starts with classroom-based training, looking at the basics of advanced riding.
-Coffee, tea and biscuits are provided, again quality may vary from force to force.
-We had digestives, ginger nuts and custard creams.
+Biscuits are provided, we had digestives, ginger nuts and custard creams.

 Not that sort of TUG